ClickHouse/ClickHouse/docs/README.md

 # Contributing to ClickHouse Documentation

-## Why You Need to Document ClickHouse
+## Why Do You Need to Document ClickHouse

 The main reason is that ClickHouse is an open source project, and if you don't write the docs, nobody does.
 "Incomplete or Confusing Documentation" is the top complaint about open source software by the results of a [Github Open Source Survey](http://opensourcesurvey.org/2017/) of 2017.
 Documentation is highly valued but often overlooked.
 One of the most important contributions someone can make to an open source repository is a documentation update.